Information for Authors

 Fairbanks, AK 99775-6240

-Please send a printed copy of your proposal by mail.
+Please send a copy of your manuscript electronically to firstname.lastname@example.org.

 You will receive an e-mail acknowledgement when we receive your proposal.